-When planning an essay or other writing project during the prewriting step of the writing process, a writer should consider their audience and purpose, then ask whether the focus of the argument is tight enough that they will be able to do it justice in the time and space allowed.
+When planning an essay during the prewriting step of the writing process, a writer should consider her audience and purpose, then ask whether the focus of the argument is tight enough that she will be able to do it justice in the time and space allowed.

-This will help the writer narrow in on a working thesis.
-As you may know, a thesis is a single sentence that becomes the driving idea behind a piece of writing.
-A working thesis is a thesis that the writer develops during the prewriting stage to be used as the basis of the outline and, eventually, of the essay itself once it has been fully thought through.
+This will help the writer narrow in on a working thesis-one that can be used as the basis of the outline and, eventually, of the essay itself.